Delaware Association for Environmental Education

 ♣ Outstanding Field Educator: Gulnihal Ozbay, Delaware State University

-♣ Meaningful Impact: Dee Durham, New Castle County Council College of Earth, Ocean and Environment
+♣ Meaningful Impact: Dee Durham, New Castle County Council & Plastic Free Delaware

 ♣ Exemplary Partnership: David Pragoff, Delaware Nature Society